The Longaberger Company: History

-The fifth of J.W. and Bonnie's 12 children, Dave, opened J.W.'s Handwoven Baskets in 1973.
+The fifth of Longaberger's 12 children, Dave, opened J. W.'s Handwoven Baskets in 1973.
 Starting in 1978, the company began selling Longaberger baskets through home shows using a multi-level marketing model.
 Each basket, made in various sizes, was handmade and signed by the maker.
 At its peak, the company employed more than 8,200 people, not counting its direct sales consultants.

+The Academy Awards, the Emmy Awards, the NAACP Image Awards and others have used gift baskets made by Longaberger.

+Later years

-A combination of a recession and changing tastes in home decor reduced sales, which dropped from 2000's peak of $1 billion, to about $100 million in 2012.
+A combination of a recession and changing tastes in home decor reduced sales, which dropped from the 2000's peak of $1 billion to about $100 million in 2012.
 In 2013, the company was taken over by a holding company CVSL, Inc., which later became JRJR Networks.

-The Academy Awards, the Emmy Awards, the NAACP Image Awards and others have used gift baskets made by Longaberger.

 In May 2015, Tami Longaberger, who had led the company since Dave died in 1999, resigned as chief executive officer and director of the company.

 In February 2016, the company said it would sell the Basket Building and move its employees to Longaberger's factory in Frazeysburg, Ohio.

 As of April 2016, there were fewer than 75 full-time and part-time employees; about 30 of those still made baskets.

 On May 4, 2018, a note was sent out from a sales force supervisor that the company had ceased operations.
 In June 2018, the company filed for bankruptcy.

 The Longaberger brand was revived in 2019 when its intellectual property was purchased by Xcel Brands, led by Robert W. D'Loren, and a licensing agreement was reached with basket-weavers Dresden & Co.
 Tami Longaberger and her sister took part in the firm's re-launch.
 D'Loren stopped selling baskets through home parties and rebranded the company to include artisan home goods, furniture, food products, and other items.
 He also focused on digital marketing through social media.